Top 12 Q & A About Disney World Table Service Dining

 7 – What do I do if I change my mind about a reservation or need a different time?

 You can easily edit reservation times and selections through your My Disney Experience account.
 You can also call 407-WDW-DINE, and they can make the changes for you.
-If you are making the reservations online and want to check for different times, it is usually a good idea for you to make the new reservation first and then cancel the old one.
-That will make sure you don’t lose the original reservation if you can’t find a new time that works for you.
-If you are within 24 hours of the reservation, you will likely have to call and won’t be able to make changes to the reservation online.
+If you are making the reservations online and want to check for different times, it is usually a good idea to make the new reservation first and then cancel the old one.
+That will ensure you don’t lose the original reservation if you can’t find a new time that works for you.
+If you are within two hours of the reservation, you will likely have to call and won’t be able to make changes to the reservation online.

 6 – Are characters at every dining location?